MooersLab/latextips/README.md

 I can compile to PDF at 370 part book with 1000 pages, a table of contents, bibliography, and index in about a minute on overleaf and several minutes on my local computer.

-## main.tex
+## main.tex for books

+Books are best assembled from multiple documents, with one document per chapter.
+This modularization eases the shuffling of the order of the chapters.

-Multipart documents require a main.tex file.
+Multipart documents require a *main.tex* file.
 I use it to source a 0AAAcontents.tex file (which has the input or include commands for importing the individual files for each chapter and appendix) and a mybookPreamble.tex that contains my preamble for books.
 This modularization of the main.tex file greatly eased debugging.

 The path to the main.tex file has to be included on the top line of each component file on Overleaf: `%!TEX root = ../main.tex`.
 The percent sign is the comment mark for LaTeX so its presence in the first column of the first line is counterintuitive.

 Similarly, four lines of code have to be at the end of each tex file for compiling by Emacs.
 The code below works with the default LaTeX mode.
-Alter the code when working with Auctex.
+Alter the code when working with Auctex in Emacs.
+Some other editors like TextMate require similar metadata to find the master main.tex file.

 ```latex
 %%% Local Variables: ***